 Developing intelligent agents that can understand and interact with users in dynamic, physically situated environments remains a grand challenge for spoken dialog research.
 While there has been a wealth of research in interactive spoken dialog agents over the past decade [1,2,3] only recently have researchers begun to explore spoken language understanding [4,5] and interaction [6] in physically situated environments.

 Many challenges lay ahead in order to develop the technologies required to enable spoken dialog agents to understand the environment in which they operate and to interact with users in these environments.
-Challenges include monitoring and understanding situational context, understanding spoken language, gestures and user actions in a physical environment, physical grounding object references and actions, and the effect of environmental cues in turn taking.
+Challenges include monitoring and understanding situational context, understanding spoken language, gestures and user actions in a physical environment, physically grounding object references and actions, and incorporating environmental cues in turn taking.

-Although a wealth of data and corpora exist for developing speech recognition systems [] for interactive systems [2,3,4] or building spoken dialog agents for specific domains [], currently no corpora exist to support the development of interactive agents that can understand and interact in situated real-world environments.
-To develop such agents it is not sufficient to merely transcribe interactions, but rather a detailed annotation of the situational context is required in order to understand and semantically ground dialog within an interaction.
+To address these challenges, rich multimodal corpora of situated human-human interactions are necessary.
+While some such corpora exist for robots [], smart homes [], and cars [], there is, to our knowledge, no available corpus of in-car human-human interaction with rich sensor information from both inside and outside the car.In addition, because these interactions are grounded in the physical world, it is not sufficient to merely transcribe the participants' speech, but one must also annotate the situational context in detail.

-To support this effort, in this paper we describe a multimodal corpus of human-human interactions that we collected specifically to investigate situated interactions within vehicles in order to both analyze situated human-human interaction and to develop core technologies to support future intelligent agents, that can understand, interact and in complex and dynamic real-world environments.
+In this paper we describe a multimodal corpus of in-car human-human interactions that we collected to both analyze situated human-human interaction and to develop core technologies to support future intelligent agents, that can understand and interact in complex and dynamic real-world environments.
 The corpus consists of interactions between a driver and copilot performing tasks including navigation, scheduling and messaging.

 Data collection was performed using a highly sensored data collection rig that synchronously captured data across a wide range of sensors placed on the vehicle, including; audio from headset and far-field microphones, video from internal and external cameras, as well as, GPS, IMU, and OBD-II data.
 The resulting corpus contains synchronized raw sensor data, time aligned manual transcriptions of driver and copilot speech, as well as annotations of discourse domain, dialog acts, gestures and grounded references to physical objects and actions.

 In this paper we introduce the corpus, data collection rig, collection procedure and annotation scheme used in this project.
-For the navigation task we also provide an initial analysis of object references and presence of gestures in this task.
+For the navigation domain we also provide an initial analysis of object references and presence of gestures in this domain.